Most Popular Breakfast Foods in America

 They say breakfast is the most important meal of the day.
 If that’s true, then people in the United States are getting ready for their day in wildly different ways.

-Based on the most googled breakfast foods in every state, some Americans prefer to wake up to eggs.
+Based on the most googled breakfast foods in every state, we can see that some Americans prefer to wake up to eggs.
 Others like bagels.
 Some like to start the morning with cheese grits or biscuits and gravy.
 But while the foods may vary, there are clear regional preferences.

 The Juicy Details: Acai Bowl